-(i) Visible congenital or traumatic deformity of the ear.

-(ii) History of active drainage from the ear within the previous 90 days.

-(IIi) History of sudden or rapidly progressive hearing loss within the previous 90 days.

-(iv) Acute or chronic dizziness.

-- (v) Unilateral hearing loss of sudden or recent onset within the previous 90 days. - (vi) Audiometric air-bone gap equal to or greater than 15dB at 500 hertz (Hz), 1000 Hz, and 2000 Hz.

-(vii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal.

-(viii) Pain or discomfort in the ear.
+- (i) Visible congenital or traumatic deformity of the ear. - (ii) History of active drainage from the ear within the previous 90 days. - (IIi) History of sudden or rapidly progressive hearing loss within the previous 90 days. - (iv) Acute or chronic dizziness. - (v) Unilateral hearing loss of sudden or recent onset within the previous 90 days. - (vi) Audiometric air-bone gap equal to or greater than 15dB at 500 hertz (Hz), 1000 Hz, and 2000 Hz. - (vii) Visible evidence of significant cerumen accumulation or a foreign body in the ear canal. - (viii) Pain or discomfort in the ear.

 CAUTION: The maximum output of the sound generator falls into the range that can cause hearing loss according to OSHA regulations.
-In accordance with NIOSH recommendations the user should not use the sound generator for more than eight (8) hours a day when this is set to a level of 85db SPL or above.
-When the sound generator is set to levels of 90db SPL or above the user should not use the sound generator for more than two (2) hours per day.
+The user should not use the sound generator for more than eight (8) hours a day when this is set below 90dB SPL.
+Above that level, the device should not be used for more than two (2) hours per day.
 In no case should the sound generator be worn at uncomfortable levels.

-A Battery warning information
+Battery warning information